 Part I is introductory, of course, but not all of it is so basic.
-Chapter 1 is the defacto intro chapter.
+Chapter 1 is the de facto intro chapter.
 That's where you can brush up on how Excel works, or read about it for the first time.
-We discuss the new Ribbon interface in Chapter 1.
-Chapters 2, 3, and 4 cover what is likely to be new ground to many readers - specifically, using the Insert Function dialog box, using array formulas and functions, and correcting formulas.
+We discuss the Formulas tab of the Ribbon in Chapter 1.
+Chapters 2, 3, and 4 cover what is likely to be new ground to many readers - specifically, using the Insert Function dialog box, using array functions, and correcting formulas.
 Looking through these chapters can help you down the road.